Eli Perry

-Eli Perry (December 25, 1799 – May 17, 1881) was an American and businessman from Albany, New York.
+Eli Perry (December 25, 1799 – May 17, 1881) was an American businessman from Albany, New York.
 He became wealthy as the operator of a successful meatpacking enterprise, and later invested in several other ventures.
 Perry was most notable for his service as a U.S. Representative from New York, an office he held for two terms, 1871 to 1875.

 A Democrat, he was a member of the New York State Assembly in 1851, and served as Mayor of Albany from 1851 to 1854, 1856 to 1860, and 1862 to 1866.

 Early life

 Eli Perry was born in Cambridge, New York on December 25, 1799, a son of John Perry and Jeannie (Searles) Perry.
 After his mother's death and father's remarriage, Perry's family moved from their Cambridge farm, first to a farm in Johnstown, then to Albany, where they owned and operated a tavern at the corner of what are now Washington Avenue and Swan Street.
 Eli Perry was educated in the local schools and assisted his family in operating the tavern.

 During the War of 1812, John Perry obtained a contract to supply beef and other food to the United States Army.
 Eli Perry aided his father in fulfilling the contract, which gave him the knowledge and contacts to enter the business world on his own.